33 Things to Do in Minneapolis in Winter (2024)

 The beautiful Portland Place offers 3 bedrooms in a Victorian home that was built in 1900 with a balcony and gorgeous outdoor space.

-21. Watch a Pro Sports Game
+21. Watch a Professional Sports Game

 Minnesota is home to multiple professional sports teams from hockey to football to basketball.

-And in the winter months, it can be a great idea to attend one of the games to still have fun while staying indoors and keeping warm.
+In the winter months, it can be a great idea to attend one of the games to still have fun while staying indoors and keeping warm.

 22. Grab Dinner Somewhere Delicious